-Tender, caramelized and roasted to perfection, these Roasted Carrots and Parsnips will appeal to the pickiest eaters!
-This is an easy side dish that’s gluten free and vegan with only 10 minutes of prep!
+Tender, caramelized, and cooked to perfection, these Roasted Carrots and Parsnips will appeal to even the pickiest eaters!
+This is an easy side dish that goes with any protein or main dish and requires only 10 minutes of prep!

 roasted carrots and parsnips in a white bowl with serving spoon